 Julie de Ruijter

 ‘Nowadays we are more disconnected from nature than ever before, creating a disconnection from our very own nature, our physical bodies and our feelings.
 Our minds are often overstimulated, we feel numbed or stressed but unable to release that tension.
-Reconnecting to natural cycles and rhythms through art and rituals helps us to reconnect to what we feel instead of clinging to what we think.
+Reconnecting to natural cycles and intuitive knowledge through art and rituals helps us to reconnect to what we feel instead of clinging to what we think.
 Through that process we start to recognise what our body is telling us.
-What we really need to feel well, when our actions are in sync with who we are.
-Art is and has always been a mirror for the artist as well as the spectator.
-By consciously using this mirroring effect, and letting the person that is experiencing the artwork or space interact with it, the experience can provide unexpected insights into deeper layers of the self.’
+What we really need to feel well, when our actions are in sync with who we are.’